Cover Image for How to Take Dating Pictures by Yourself: A Man's Guide to Better Matches

 Mirror Selfies: The Universal Dating App Killer Mirror selfies scream low-effort and suggest you have no friends to take proper photos.
 They immediately categorise you as someone who doesn't understand basic social dynamics.
 The only exception: gym progress shots if you've got genuinely impressive physique changes to showcase.

 Over-Editing That Screams Insecurity Heavy filters, smoothing, or obvious digital alterations suggest you're uncomfortable with your actual appearance.
-Modern dating app users instantly recognise fake processing—it destroys trust before conversations begin.
+Modern dating app users instantly recognise fake processing.
+It destroys trust before conversations begin.

 Group Photo Confusion Syndrome Leading with group shots forces viewers to play "Where's Waldo?" with your face.
 If people can't immediately identify you, they swipe left rather than investigate.
-Group photos work excellently as secondary or tertiary images proving social status.

 Low-Resolution Disasters Blurry, pixelated, or poorly lit photos suggest you don't care about quality in any life area.
-High-resolution images communicate attention to detail and self-respect—qualities attractive people seek in partners.
+High-resolution images communicate attention to detail and self-respect, qualities attractive people seek in partners.

 From DIY to AI Enhancement: Maximising Your Photo Arsenal